marinov98/MarinMacs/README.md

   - pdf-tools (pdf support in emacs)
   - wc-mode (word counter)
   - writegood-mode (sentence/word choice checker)

+ ## Hydra
+ - I have done only the bare minimum for this package and have yet to properly experiment
+ - "make Emacs bindings that stick around" looking to add many more hydras in the future

 ## LSP
 - **Note:** This is where the auto-completetion takes place